-Alan initially joined up with Forward Assist in 2015 to get support for his PTSD and social isolation issues.
-Since joining the charity Alan has fully taken part on a variety of activities which has given him the confidence to become a volunteer.
-He is currently a fulltime volunteers and runs the kitchen for our Cook2Give programme.
+Alan was referred to Forward Assist by Combat Stress in 2015 to get support for his PTSD and social isolation issues.
+Since joining the charity Alan has taken part in a variety of activities which gave him the confidence to become a volunteer.
+He was employed by the charity in November 2015 and currently runs the kitchen for our Cook2Give programme.

 ‘Forward Assist have helped me become the person I was before I left the Army.
 I have gained many new friends since volunteering with them as well as many different skills.
-I am now looking forward to moving into employment with the help of Forward Assist and moving on with my life’.
+I am delighted to be employed by the charity and looking forward to moving on with my life’.

 SHARON ENDERWICK – (VOLUNTEER)